seclerp/DependX/README.md

 :warning: **Project in active development now and currently only supports Autofac container.**

-DependX allows you to chang this:
+DependX allows you to change this:

 ```fsharp
 let deps =